-The tipping point thesis was that by 2020 the majority of the homeowner associations (HOA) in the United States years would be at least 20 years of age.
+The tipping point thesis was that by 2020 the majority of homeowner associations (HOA) in the United States years would be at least 20 years of age.
 At 20 years a high percentage of these communities would have reached a point where replacement and renovation of major common elements would be necessary.
-It was our contention back in 2009 that a lack of replacement reserves, combined with depreciating common areas, would lead to a perfect storm for many older HOAs once it became apparent that the available reserves would be insufficient to pay for replacement or renovation of critical commonly-owned improvements.
+It was our contention back in 2009 that a lack of replacement reserves, combined with depreciating common areas, would lead to a perfect storm for many older HOAs once it became apparent that the available reserves would be insufficient to pay for the replacement or renovation of critical commonly-owned improvements.

-Beginning with 2008 the number of new housing starts in the U.S. each year has been less half the historic high-water mark of 2.06M that was achieved in 2005.
+Beginning with 2008 the number of new housing starts in the U.S. each year has been less than half the historic high-water mark of 2.06M that was achieved in 2005.
 As a result of more than a decade of historically low housing production, the nation’s standing housing inventory is aging.
 The average age of existing homes is getting older, as is the age of the typical HOA.
-Using information published by the CAI, suggests there are more than 26.9M homes located in more than 349,000 HOAs as of the end of 2019. *
+Using information published by the CAI, suggests there are more than 26.9M homes located in more than 349,000 HOAs as of the end of 2019.
+(1)

-- 2018-2019 National and State Statistical Review published by the Community Associations Institute
+(1) 2018-2019 National and State Statistical Review published by the Community Associations Institute